 Explore Your Neighbourhood

 Neighbourhoods often provide excellent photographic opportunities that you won’t want to miss out in your shooting.
-Certainly, your neighbourhood houses, churches, and shopping malls are filled with attractive and photogenic lights and colours.
+Certainly, your neighbourhood houses, churches, and shopping malls are filled with attractive and photogenic christmas lights and colours.
 Position yourself out there with your camera and capture these!
 What the best time of the year to enjoy using your camera!